mhamzanadeem/Info-sec-assignment-2/README.md

 Each file contains docstrings and `TODO` markers describing what to implement Your task is to:
 - Implement the **application-layer protocol**.
-- Integrate cryptographic primitives correctly to satisfy the assignment spec.
+- Integrate cryptographic primitives correctly to satisfy the assignment spec
 - Produce evidence of security properties via Wireshark, replay/tamper tests and signed session receipts.
 ## 🏗️ Folder Structure
 ```